hotwired/stimulus/handbook/01_introduction.md

 By contrast, Stimulus embraces the DOM instead of abstracting it away. … The representational state of a well-crafted Stimulus application lives entirely in the DOM.

 Stimulus doesn't concern itself with the details of client-side rendering.
-It sits on top of your application's existing HTML, regardless of how you generate it or when it appears on the page.
-Your Stimulus controllers work the same way regardless of whether you're performing full page loads, fetching partial fragments with Ajax, or using your favorite client-side templating library.
+Your code works the same way regardless of whether you're performing full page loads, navigating with Turbolinks, fetching partial fragments with Ajax, or using your favorite client-side templating library.

 ## Connecting HTML to JavaScript

-Stimulus continuously monitors the page for the magic `data-controller` attribute.
+In the background, Stimulus continuously monitors the page, waiting for the magic `data-controller` attribute to appear.
 Like the `class` attribute, you can put more than one value inside it.
-But instead of applying or removing CSS class names, `data-controller` connects and disconnects Stimulus _controllers_.
+But instead of applying or removing CSS class names, `data-controller` values connect and disconnect Stimulus _controllers_.

 Think of it like this: in the same way that `class` is a bridge connecting HTML to CSS, `data-controller` is a bridge from HTML to JavaScript.